 The school year got off to a great start in Ohio as we recognized several students and teachers across the state for their hard work and dedication in and out of the classroom.

-is a freshman at Wadsworth High School who is described as a role model student for his Spanish class.
+is a sophomore at Wadsworth High School who is described as a role model student for his Spanish class.
 He plays numerous instruments and is in the school’s band and wind ensemble.
 He has also recently been selected as a section leader for next year’s marching band.
 Casey was accepted into the Cleveland Youth Wind Symphony and the Akron Youth Symphony.
 He is described as kind and is willing to help others with math homework.
 Being a dedicated musician and student make him an Academic All Star in so many ways.

 Hats off to Matt Bauknecht